 Enhancing the enabling environment and building up adaptation capacity of communities are important to ensure resilience to climate risks over the medium to long term.
-The proposed project will therefore support enhancing governance mechanisms at the basin level and increasing adaptive capacity within the agricultural and natural resource sectors as well as disaster risk management (Outcome 4.1).
-In particular, the project will support the development and contribute to the institutionalization of plans, policies, strategies for integrated flood and drought management, risk mitigation and climate resilience at regional, basin and national levels (Output 4.1) through the implementation of the following activities:
+The proposed project will therefore support enhancing governance mechanisms at the basin level and increasing adaptive capacity within the agricultural and natural resource sectors as well as disaster risk management (Outcome 6.1).
+In particular, the project will support the development and contribute to the institutionalization of plans, policies, strategies for integrated flood and drought management, risk mitigation and climate resilience at regional, basin and national levels (Output 6.1) through the implementation of the following activities:

-- Activity 4.1.1 Organize and conduct national workshops to identify gaps and needs in policies and plans, and to highlight and make recommendations for key long-term strategies for integrated flood and drought management. - Activity 4.1.2 Based on the detailed Climate Risk Assessment developed in 2.1.1, and in conjunction with the relevant stakeholders, develop a gender-responsive basin-level drought management plan and flood management plan. - Activity 4.1.3 Support the institutionalization of the flood and drought management plans in major institutions in the Lake Chad Basin.
-In order to demonstrate the usefulness of the newly developed products and services, training and support will be provided to farmer and fishing communities in the pilot sites (those selected in Component 1 for the stations) on the interpretation of the products and usage in their day-to-day work and in planning the seasons to cope with climate change impacts.
-Farmers will be trained on the effects of climate change, particularly regarding droughts and floods.
-They will be able to use HydroSOS products for e.g. crop calendar and the selection of climate-resilient crops and prepare for crop resistant for locusts.
-Fishing communities will receive guidance on the impacts of climate change on fishing (e.g., lake levels and water temperatures).
-Other community-level activities include e.g. promoting water-saving irrigation methods, rainwater harvesting, and implementing nature-based solutions, such as tree planting in flood-prone areas to prevent erosion.
-Once demonstrated, these will be rolled-out to the whole countries / Lake Chad Basin region and included as part of the flood and drought management plans.

-- Activity 4.1.4 Organize and conduct workshops (at least one per country) on the Training Manual for Gender Mainstreaming in Flood and Drought Risk Forecasting and Management with participants from NMHSs, local decision makers, civil authorities, women and community organizations, etc. Activity 4.1.5 Develop policy briefs and support integration of flood and drought management and climate - Activity 4.1.5 Develop policy briefs and support integration of flood and drought management and climater resilience in policies, plans, strategies, and laws.
+- Activity 6.1.1 Organize and conduct national workshops to identify gaps and needs in policies and plans, and to highlight and make recommendations for key long-term strategies for integrated flood and drought management. - Activity 6.1.2 Based on the detailed Climate Risk Assessment developed in 3.1.1, and in conjunction with the relevant stakeholders, develop a gender-responsive basin-level drought management plan and flood management plan. - Activity 6.1.3 Support the institutionalization of the flood and drought management plans in major institutions in the Lake Chad Basin. - Activity 6.1.4 Organize and conduct workshops (at least one per country) on the Training Manual for Gender Mainstreaming in Flood and Drought Risk Forecasting and Management with participants from NMHSs, local decision makers, civil authorities, women and community organizations, etc. - Activity 6.1.5 Develop policy briefs and support integration of flood and drought management and climate resilience in policies, plans, strategies, and laws.

-To support community level resilience, medium and long-term adaptation and mitigation measures will be recommended in the pilot vulnerable areas (taking into account Gender, youth and disabled people needs) (Output 4.2) through the implementation of the following activities:
+To support community level resilience, medium and long-term adaptation and mitigation measures will be recommended in the pilot vulnerable areas (taking into account Gender, youth and disabled people needs) (Output 6.2) through the implementation of the following activities: